- Featured in:

 - LinkedIn profile

-A personal statement, similar to a professional summary or objective, is a short paragraph at the top of your CV summarizing your top skills, achievements and goals.
-Incorporate keywords from the job description and action verbs to grab the reader’s attention quickly.
-Here’s an example:
+A personal statement is a short paragraph at the top of your CV highlighting your key skills, achievements and goals.
+It takes the shape of a professional summary or objective.
+Use keywords from the job description and action verbs to grab the reader’s attention quickly.

 - Developed and implemented new microbial testing protocols, resulting in a 20% reduction in testing time and a 15% increase in laboratory efficiency.